tonethar/IGME-330-Spring-2020/weekly/week-10A-NEW.md

 ## II.
 Lecture Notes
 - [Text-1 - Loading Plain Text](https://github.com/tonethar/IGME-330-Master/blob/master/notes/text-1.md)
-  - A video linked below walks though these notes
+  - A video linked below walks through these notes
   - There IS an associated HW assignment, the *HW - Palindrome Detector*
 - [Text-2 - Constrained Writing](https://github.com/tonethar/IGME-330-Master/blob/master/notes/text-2.md)
   - There is NOT a video for this particular demo page, and there is NOT an associated HW assignment for this page - you have enough assignments to do this week!
   - Please DO take a look at some of the links on this page that discuss *constrained writing* techniques such as "Cut up & Fold in", as well as N+7
   - Look over the *Diastic Machine* demo - we have provided both the start code and the finished code for this.
 As with the *Palindrome Detector*, this example uses *regular expressions* to strip out punctuation and spaces
 - [Text-3 - Simple Text Analysis](https://github.com/tonethar/IGME-330-Master/blob/master/notes/text-3.md)
-  - A video linked below walks though these notes
+  - Two videos linked below walk through these notes
   - There IS an associated HW assignment, *HW - Word Cloud*

 ## III.
 HW Assignments